norsig/vpn-ca-api/README.md

     $ cd config
     $ cp config.ini.defaults config.ini

+We need to figure out if these are really necessary or that they can be resolved differently

+    $ sudo setsebool -P httpd_unified 1

 # Configuration
 Now you can run the configuration script, it is assumed the `easy-rsa` package is installed.